ShivaniSinghRajawat/QuizMaster/README.md

 *   **Error Handling & Validation:** Enhance input validation and error handling throughout the application.
 *   **Testing:** Implement unit and integration tests.

-## Deployment

-Within the Hostinger Horizons environment, deployment is handled via the "Publish" button in the top-right corner.
-This will deploy the application to your associated Hostinger hosting plan.